 - Beijing Walks in the Odyssey Guides series; aimed at travellers particularly interested in the culture and history of their destination; the guides focus on the atmosphere, customs, and distinctive character of a country, region or city.
 As the only English language publisher based in China, Odyssey Guides specialize in Asian destinations,...
 Leer más

 - The English Teacher`s Guide to China

 - For any English teacher, prospective or current, who is looking to make the most of their time teaching in China, there is no better tool than Panda Guides` The English Teacher`s Guide to China.
 The Middle Kingdom is one of the most fascinating and exotic places any Westerner can travel to.
 And that means things like culture shock, food and...
 Leer más

 - The Lonely Planet Pocket Guide to Hong Kong offers frank and informal advice on an extensive range of sights, activities, accommodation, restaurants and nightlife.
 Ride the legendary Star Ferry, take in the views from Victoria Peak, or stroll along Tsim Sha Tsui East Promenade.Written and researched by a team of experts, this book is...
 Leer más

-- Tianjin City Journal, City Notebook for Tianjin, China
+- Macau City Journal, City Notebook for Macau, China

 - Travel & Languages Travel (special interest) Guides (general) International Books Leer más